girlscriptpatiala/basic-algorithms/README.md

     ```
 7. Open a pull request from Github.

-We will review your contribution and will merge if no conflict occurs. :)
+You can add algorithms you find missing in whatever language you're comfortable with.
+We will review your contribution and will merge if no conflict occurs.

 Happy contributing! :)